top of page

 Another may feel driven by intense inner pressure to prove themselves.

-This article explains the most common psychological patterns behind music performance anxiety — and why the experience we call "stage fright" often feels different from one musician to another.
+This guide explains the patterns that show up the most for musicians under pressure — and why the experience we call "stage fright" often feels different from one musician to another.

 You can watch the condensed video version of this guide below: